Financial Analyst - Chizuki Watanabe

 After the meeting, Chizuki is back at her desk working on Cummins quarterly earnings financial report.
 The leadership team wants a deeper understanding of a large integration with a company that was acquired by Cummins.
 It’s slightly beyond what is a normal project for her, but it’s high visibility work.

 “I’m helping our team to prepare a final set of numbers with DBU corporate leaders.
 I’ll need to reach out to a regional finance team to determine the business justifications for the trend in our financial analysis.
 Leadership will want more accurate explanation behind the growth to our shareholders.”

 Chizuki leaves her desk at lunchtime for a Japanese affinity group “Lunch and Learn” event with a guest speaker and employees.
-There’s close to 50 people in the room when she arrives and the speaker is General Manager of Cummins Japan.
+There are close to 50 people in the room when she arrives and the speaker is General Manager of Cummins Japan.
 He provides an overview of what work is like there.

 “Employees like the affinity group because they can increase their professional network through these and other events.
 It helps our culture when employees can connect and appreciate the Japanese perspective.
-Our group gave him a nice gift and thanked him for his perspective about our business.”
+Our group gave him a nice gift and thanked him for his perspective on our business.”

 After the event, Chizuki has a one-on-one meeting with her supervisor to discuss her current role and professional development

-workplan.
+work plan.
 She wants to work for a Cummins distributor in Japan in the future and today they are having a conversation about she can plan her career path

 to realize her career goal.

 “I hope to visit our distributor in Japan next couple of years and see what Cummins business is like in my home country.
 Cummins really helps employees make their professional aspirations come true.
 I have family there so I’m planning beyond my desk to make an impact at Cummins Japan someday.”